Allisonwonderlax13/https-github.com-obsproject-obs-studio./Installing-Plugins-On-Windows.md

 The instructions from the plugin developer might say something regarding which versions of OBS is supported.
 If it hasn't been updated for a long time, there is a decent chance it will no longer work on the latest release.

 Before you start, make sure obs is **closed**.
 If you get messages about files being in use, obs is most likely running.
-Either just restart (dont start any other software), og end obs64.exe in the task manager.
+Either restart the computer (dont start any other software), or end obs64.exe in the task manager.

 ## Installation types